s2l1/Headless-Samourai-Dojo/Advanced_Dojo_Setup.md

 PGP PUBLIC KEY: https://oph.mdrjr.net/meveric/meveric.asc
 ```
 Use the md5, sha512, sig, and the PGP public key to check that the Debian `.img.xz` you have downloaded is authentic.
 Do not trust, verify!
 If you are not sure on this please look up “md5 to verify software” and “gpg to verify software.”
 Please take some time to learn as this is used to verify things often.
-Watch the entire playlist below if you are a newbie and work on getting comfotable using the cmd or terminal.
+Watch the entire playlist below if you are a newbie and working on getting comfortable using the Windows CMD or Linux Terminal.
 ```
 Size compressed: 113MB
 Size uncompressed: 897 MB